 Visiting the Museum

-As well as increased hygiene measures and a one-way system around our galleries some areas are closed: the watchtower and the library.
+We have instigated increased hygiene measures and a one-way system around our galleries.

 Car Parking